rahmonov/oldik/README.md

 ## To Contribute

 1. Add your frames to `frames.py`.
 You can use https://www.text-image.com/convert/ascii.html to convert images to frames.
+1. Import it from the `frames/__init__.py`
 1. Import it from `oldik.py`.
-1. Add your imported frame to the `COUNTRY_TO_FRAMES` dictionary.
-It has to map to a country name.
+1. Add your imported frame to the `VERSION_TO_FRAMES` dictionary.
+It has to map to a version name.
 For example, Uzbekistan maps to piyola frames..
 1. That's it.

 ## How To Use